 But yoga isn’t for everyone.
 Certain stretches may actually aggravate your condition, so be sure to talk with your Texas spine doctor before starting any new yoga or exercise program.
 We can help you identify any possible risks and help monitor your progress.

-Several research studies have shown that Pilates can also be an effective tool for relieving lower back pain.
+Several research studies have shown that Pilates can also be an effective tool for relieving lower back pain when sitting for long periods of time.
 Some of the benefits of doing Pilates include improved core strength; better posture; greater muscle strength; and increased flexibility.

 It may seem counterintuitive to lift weights with back pain, and not everyone is going to get the green light from us, especially if they have just injured themselves or had surgery.
 But don’t be surprised if, during physical therapy, you’re asked to do some resistance training.
 This type of strength training has been shown to be effective in building back strength and flexibility and aiding in pain management for certain spinal conditions.